 Following that I went to the pharmacy to buy all the meds.
 I'd brought two cool bags with me which is just as well as they were both full afterwards, plus a third bag.
 The total came to over one thousand euro, yikes!
 I don't want to complain about the cost of things too much as I know we are very lucky to live in a country where there is such good health insurance coverage.
 From what I have seen on blogs and other IVF groups infertility treatments are a lot more expensive in other places.
 I definitely feel grateful that we are in the position of being able to afford three cycles where we live.
 The costs do still add up though.
 Last year we spent over three thousand on IVF and related medical costs and this year we're predicting it will probably be around twice that.

 While I was waiting for my tram home I phoned my health insurance to try to get that sorted.
 They insisted they had given me the document already.
 (Later that evening I said a prayer to Saint Anthony, the patron saint of finding things who everyone prays to in Ireland, and after searching for awhile the missing document turned up.
 So that was a relief!)
 Once I got home I put the meds in the fridge, gave myself the first two shots which went fine and hurried to work.
-I gave HR my doctor's note, worked a bit and went to lunch with a colleague.

 The last few days I've done the injections, one of Menogon, one Gonal-f and then from tomorrow I add a third injection, Orgalutran.
 So far I've been feeling fine.
 Some light cramping now and then and a bit bloated and tired but that's it at the moment.
 I've also been feeling generally happy and optimistic, which is nice.
 At my scan on Wednesday I'll find out how many follicles are growing so I hope that goes well.
 The egg retrieval could be as early as next Friday!
 The antagonist protocol is a lot faster which is great actually.
 I'm excited to get to the transfer sooner.
 One day at a time though.
 I've also been trying to look after myself while I go through this whole process again.
 The other evening I had a relaxing bubble bath and read one of the many new books I bought myself recently.
 The GerMann is also being supportive, giving me cuddles and doing the brunt of the housework.
 I'm posting a picture of the Christmas markets with this post as it's prettier to look at than injections and I'm trying to get into the Christmas spirit!
 Hope you are all having a nice December.